boldcat2015/autism/README.md

 4. notices of meeting time, etc. [(Example)](http://www.haodf.com/wenda/dflifei_g_4663141326.htm)

-5. irrelevant information, gift, etc.
+5. gift tickets and other irrelevant information.

 We train our model mainly on data of the first class.